danielbodnar/awesome-stars/README.md

 ## azure

+- [microsoft/rag-experiment-accelerator](https://github.com/microsoft/rag-experiment-accelerator) - The RAG Experiment Accelerator is a versatile tool designed to expedite and facilitate the process of conducting experiments and evaluations using Azure Cognitive Search and RAG pattern.
 - [Azure/azure-devops-utils](https://github.com/Azure/azure-devops-utils) - Azure DevOps Utilities
 - [Pwd9000-ML/docker-github-runner-linux](https://github.com/Pwd9000-ML/docker-github-runner-linux) - Repository for building a self hosted GitHub runner as a ubuntu linux container
 - [docker/compose-cli](https://github.com/docker/compose-cli) - Easily run your Compose application to the cloud with compose-cli